-For instance, if you are running a trolling motor (battery operated), set the Low Battery Alarm to sound before the battery voltage drops too low for it to be used to start your main, gasoline-powered engine.
+For example, if you are running a trolling motor (battery operated), you would want to set the Low Battery Alarm to sound before the battery voltage drops too low for it to be used to start your main, gasoline-powered engine.

 Temp.
-Alarm 0ff 50
+Alarm 066 50